korchasa/awesome-chatgpt/readme.md

 - [prompt-engineering/chat-flow](https://github.com/prompt-engineering/chat-flow) - ChatFlow - AI-based chat flow framework, personalize your ChatGPT workflows and build the road to automation.
 A TypeScript library for building personalized ChatGPT workflows.
 - [transitive-bullshit/bing-chat](https://github.com/transitive-bullshit/bing-chat) - Node.js client for the unofficial Bing Chat API.
 It's like ChatGPT on steroids
 - [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API.
+- [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - This is a replication project for the typescript version of gpt4free

 ### Golang

 - [YaoApp/yao](https://github.com/YaoApp/yao) - YAO is an open-source Golang-based application engine, suitable for creating web services and applications in minutes.
 It supports a flow-based programming model and can be expanded by writing YAO DSL or using JavaScript.
 It also has a built-in data management system suitable for making various management background, CRM, ERP, and other internal enterprise systems.
 - [gotzmann/llama.go](https://github.com/gotzmann/llama.go) - LLaMA.go is a Golang library for machine learning, providing tensor math, neural net architecture, and model loading.
 It aims to enable ML researchers and hackers to work with REALLY BIG GPT models without expensive GPU clusters.
 It is based on the ggml.cpp C++ framework implementing LLaMA.
+- [linweiyuan/go-chatgpt-api](https://github.com/linweiyuan/go-chatgpt-api) - Unofficial API in Go (bypass Cloudflare 403 and Access denied)
 - [sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) - go-openai is a Python library or SDK that provides Go clients for OpenAI API including ChatGPT, GPT-3, GPT-4, DALL.E, and Whisper.
 It can be used for ChatGPT, GPT-3, GPT-4, DALL.E, Whisper API, and Audio Speech-to-Text.
 It supports installation through go get command from GitHub.

 ### Dart